 Seoul Biennale of architeCTure & Urbanism | 2017

 In a time of a global environmental crises, unprecedented wealth inequality and urban expansion, representatives from cities around the world gathered in Seoul to explore issues pertinent to contemporary urbanism.
-Imminent Commons is about issues and proposals to identify opportunities and challenges for cities of the future.
+Imminent Commons was about issues and proposals to identify opportunities and challenges for cities of the future.
 It was organized to provide a forum for debate to policy makers, experts and citizens to propose creative ways to address urban problems of the 21st century.
 Such issues include radical social and economic changes, extreme climate conditions, the politics of resources, privatization of commons, imbalances in ownership, consumption and capital.

 CITIES Exhibition "Commoning Cities" | DONGDAEMUN DESIGN PLAZA (DDP)